 RCA re-released "I'll Never Be Free" and "Journey's End" in October 1950, and they were reviewed again in both Cash Box and Billboard.
 Whereas Billboard had given "I'll Never Be Free" an 86 in January, now it only rated a 67.
 Cash Box still gave it praise, but it sounded like they'd never heard of it before.
 Fame is so fleeting.

 Sometime in May 1950, Lucky had recorded "The Jumpin' Jack" (vocal by Big John Greer) for King.
 This was paired, for a March 1951 release, with "Mr. Trumpet Man", featuring Annisteen.
 But when was "Mr. Trumpet Man" actually recorded?
 Its master number is 5861, so it shouldn't be too hard to approximate a date.
 Or should it?
 It turns out that 5845 (Tiny Bradshaw's "Walkin' The Chalk Line") was recorded on February 8, 1950, but 5856 (Bobbe Caston's "You Don't Know What Love Is") has an October 23, 1947 recording date.
-Beats me.
+(But that doesn't count, since King purchased or leased it from Staff Records, and was just booking the original recording date along with a new master number.)

 On January 5, 1951, Annisteen recorded four songs for Federal in New York: "Hard To Get Along", "Cloudy Day Blues", "Lies Lies Lies", and "Too Long".
 There were two more on February 28: "I'm Waiting Just For You" and "Bongo Boogie".